cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

   receiver: string
 }
 ```
+`classId` uniquely identifies the class/collection to which this NFT belongs in the originating host environment.
+In the case of an ERC-1155 compliant smart contract, for example, this could be a string representation of the top 128 bits of the token ID.

+`classUri` is optional, but will be extremely beneficial for cross-chain interoperability with NFT marketplaces like OpenSea, where [class/collection metadata](https://docs.opensea.io/docs/contract-level-metadata) can be added for better user experience.

+`tokenId` uniquely identifies the NFT within the given class.
+In the case of an ERC-1155 compliant smart contract, for example, this could be a string representation of the bottom 128 bits of the token ID.

+`tokenUri` refers to an off-chain resource, typically an immutable JSON file containing the NFT's metadata.

 As tokens are sent across chains using the ICS 21 protocol, they begin to accrue a record of channels for which they have been transferred across.
 This information is encoded into the `classId` field.